 #18.
 Review by Ann Byle at The Banner on 11/2/20. from the review: Stories taken from real life . . . are juxtaposed with biblical stories that highlight principles and examples that can help church leaders navigate the muddy waters of abuse and assault.
 Many of the examples—biblical and … [Read more...] about Reviews of THE #METOO RECKONING

 My memoir, RUINED, was named Book of the Year 2017 by Christianity Today Women. … [Read more...] about Book of the Year 2017 by Christianity Today Women

 So honored to share news of an award from the Associated Church Press!
 My August 2018 cover story for The Christian Century, Women of the Bible Say #MeToo, received an Award of Excellence (gold) in the category of "Bible Resource."
 Last year I received two awards from ACP, both in the … [Read more...] about Award of Excellence from ACP 2018

-There are times when I feel sorry for myself.
+There are times when I feel sorry for myself, for having the particular story I have.
 You too?
-I hate having the particular story I have.
-I hate that I spent years writing it down.
+Sometimes I hate that I spent years writing it down.
 Why did I go through all that agony?
-Then I get a letter like this one, and my self-pity washes away, like sidewalk chalk after a rain.
-What's left behind are … [Read more...] about Why I’m Glad I Wrote a Rape Memoir
+Nobody really wants to write a rape memoir!
+Then I get a letter like this one, and my self-pity washes away, like … [Read more...] about Why I’m Glad I Wrote a Rape Memoir

 While I waited for my hair appointment, I chatted with two women over the magazines.
 They mentioned they were sisters, so I said, "How nice to make your hair a family affair."
 "It is nice, but it's not for a nice reason.
 Our mother died the other day."
 I felt surprised at this, and glanced at … [Read more...] about A Conversation with Strangers at the Hair Salon